paradedb/paradedb/README.md

   paradedb/paradedb:latest
 ```

+Alternatively, you can clone this repo and run our `docker-compose.yml` file.
 By default, this will start the ParadeDB database at `http://localhost:5432`.
-Use
-`psql` to connect:
+Use `psql` to connect:

 ```bash
 psql -h <hostname> -U <user> -d <dbname> -p 5432 -W
 ```

+ParadeDB collects anonymous telemetry to help us understand how many people are using the project.
+You can opt-out of telemetry by adding `-e TELEMETRY=false` (or unsetting the variable) to your `docker run` command, or by setting `TELEMETRY=false` in the `docker-compose.yml` file.

+#### ParadeDB Extension(s)

 To install the ParadeDB extension(s) manually within an existing self-hosted Postgres,
 see the extension(s)' README.
 We strongly recommend using the ParadeDB Docker image,